Associate Professor, English

 Middle English literature

-Old English Literature and the Old Testament, co-edited with Michael Fox.
-Toronto Old English Series: U of Toronto Press, 2012.
+Old English Literature and The Old Testament, co-edited with Michael Fox.
+Toronto Old English Series: University of Toronto Press, 2012.

 "Heroic Subject and Cultural Substance in The Wanderer," Neophilologus 96 (2012): 611-29.

 "The Reburial of the Cross in the Old English Elene," New Readings in the Vercelli Book, ed.
 Orchard and Zacher.
 Toronto: University of Toronto Press, 2009, 280-97.

 "Hiding the Harm: Revisionism and Marvel in Sir Gawain and the Green Knight," Papers on Language and Literature 44 (2008): 168-93.

 "Metalepsis and Monstrosity: the Boundaries of Narrative Structure in Beowulf," Studies in Philology 102 (2005): 247-79.

 © Concordia University